People's Revolutionary Army (Argentina): Origins

 The ERP publicly remained in the forefront.
-ERP guerrilla activity took the form of attacks on military outposts, police stations and convoys.
-On 29 July 1971, ERP guerrillas shoot dead retired Major Julio Famatino, former prison warden in the city of Córdoba.On 6 September 1971, an ERP force took over the Villa Urquiza Prison in Tucumán Province, liberating 14 fellow guerrilla fighters that had been captured and killing 5 prison guards(Raúl Villagra, Saul Carlos Rojas, José Rosas Abregú, Néstor Lobos and Juan Ordóñez.
+ERP guerrilla activity took the form of attacks on army outposts, police stations and convoys.
+On 29 July 1971, ERP guerrillas shot dead retired Major Julio Famatino, former prison warden in the city of Córdoba.
+On 6 September 1971, an ERP force took over the Villa Urquiza Prison in Tucumán Province, liberating 14 fellow guerrilla fighters that had been captured and killing 5 prison guards(Raúl Villagra, Saul Carlos Rojas, José Rosas Abregú, Néstor Lobos and Juan Ordóñez.
 In 1971, 57 policemen were reported killed at the hands of left-wing guerrillas, and in 1972 another 38 policemen lost their lives in the guerrilla violence.